glerner/wpwm-color-scheme-toggle/Readme.md

+> Deprecated: This README is not maintained.
+Use `readme.txt` as the canonical documentation for this plugin.
+The WordPress.org Plugin Directory and the in-dashboard Plugins screen parse `readme.txt`.

 # WPWM Color Scheme Toggle

 Make your WordPress site friendlier for visitors: add a Light/Dark/Auto theme toggle that respects the visitor’s system preference and their manual choice.